JaveedIshaq/souch-k-khana/README.md

 A² Skills Academy is a premier tech education institute dedicated to empowering the next generation of developers.
 Follow us on [Facebook](https://www.facebook.com/asquareskills) to stay updated with our latest courses and events!

-## Upcoming Event: Flutter Development Seminar 📱
+## About the Event: Flutter Development Seminar 📱

 <div style="text-align: center;">
   <img src="javeed-ishaq.jpg" alt="Javeed Ishaq - Flutter Developer" width="300"/>